Pairwise Compatibility for 2-Simple Minded Collections II: Preprojective Algebras and Semibrick Pairs of Full Rank: 2-colored noncrossing arc diagrams

 \subsection{2-colored noncrossing arc diagrams}

-In this section, we describe a combinatorial model for the permutations in $A_n$ using green (resp. red) noncrossing arc diagrams. \begin{rem} We adapt red and green arc diagrams from the noncrossing arc diagrams first defined \cite{reading_arcs}.
-Our definition for a green noncrossing diagram below coincides with the noncrossing arc diagrams defined in that paper, except that the arcs in our diagram are oriented. \end{rem}

-We begin with $n+1$ nodes arranged in a vertical column and labeled by the numbers $1, 2, \ldots, n+1$ in increasing order from bottom to top. \begin{define} An \emph{arc} is a directed curve with precisely two endpoints, which travels monotonically between its endpoints.
-A \emph{green arc} $\alpha$ travels monotonically \emph{downward} from its top endpoint, $\src(\alpha)$, to its bottom endpoint, $\tar(\alpha)$.
-A \emph{red arc} $\beta$ travels monotonically \emph{upward} from its bottom endpoint, $\src(\beta)$, to its top endpoint, $\tar(\beta)$.
-For each node between its endpoints, a given arc passes either to the left or to the right.
-We consider each arc only up to combinatorial equivalence.
-That is, an arc is characterized by its color, its endpoints, and which side the arc passes each node (either left or right). \end{define}

-\begin{rem} We will typically draw green arcs as solid blue and red arcs as dashed orange.
-Arrows on these arcs (see e.g. Figure \ref{fig:ext}) indicate whether each arc travels monotonically upward or monotonically downward.
-When the color of an arc is not relevant, we generally draw it in black and with no arrows. \end{rem}

-\begin{define} A \emph{green (resp. red) noncrossing arc diagram} is a (possibly empty) set of green (resp. red) arcs which can be drawn so that each pair of arcs satisfy the following compatibility conditions: \begin{enumerate}[label={(C\arabic*)}] \item $\alpha$ and $\beta$ do not share a bottom endpoint or a top endpoint; \item $\alpha$ and $\beta$ do not cross in their interiors. \end{enumerate} \end{define}
+We now wish to extend our combinatorial model to simultaneously encode both the descents and ascents of a permutation.
+To do so, we introduce \emph{2-colored noncrossing arc diagrams}, which consist of a green noncrossing arc diagram and a red noncrossing arc diagram satisfying some compatibility condition.
+In order to formulate this condition, we first need the following definitions.

-The \emph{support of an arc} $\alpha$, written $\supp(\alpha)$, is the set the set of nodes between (and including) the endpoints of $\alpha$.
-We write $\suppo(\alpha)$ for the set of nodes strictly between (i.e. not including) $\alpha$'s endpoints.
-We say that $\alpha$ has full support if its bottom endpoint is 1 and its top endpoint is $n+1$.
-We say that $\beta$ is a \emph{subarc} of $\alpha$ if both of the following conditions are satisfied: \begin{itemize} \item $\supp(\beta)\subseteq \supp(\alpha)$; \item $\alpha$ and $\beta$ pass on the same side of each node in $\suppo(\beta)$. \end{itemize}
+\begin{define} Let $\alpha$ and $\beta$ be arcs on $n+1$ nodes. \begin{enumerate} \item The \emph{support} of $\alpha$, written $\supp(\alpha)$, is the set the set of nodes between (and including) the endpoints of $\alpha$.
+We write $\suppo(\alpha)$ for the set of nodes strictly between (i.e. not including) $\alpha$'s endpoints. \item We say that $\alpha$ has full support if its bottom endpoint is 1 and its top endpoint is $n+1$. \item We say that \emph{the supports of $\alpha$ and $\beta$ overlap} provided that $|\supp(\alpha)\cap \supp(\beta)|>1$. \end{enumerate} \end{define}

-\begin{rem} We emphasize that the definition of a subarc is agnostic to the color/orientation of the arcs.
-In particular, a green arc and a red arc can have a common subarc (as will be the case in many of our proofs).
-Thus we generally consider subarcs as having arbitrary color/orientation. \end{rem}

-We describe a map $\delta$ from the set of permutations in $A_n$ to the set of green noncrossing arc diagrams on $n+1$ nodes.
-Given $w=w_1\ldots w_{n+1}$, we plot the point $(i,w_i)$.
-We connect $(i, w_i)$ to $(i+1, w_i)$ with a straight line segment whenever $w_i>w_{i+1}$.
-(That is, whenever the pair $w_i$ and $w_{i+1}$ are a descent.)
-Finally, we move all of the points into a vertical line, bending the straight line segments so that they become the arcs in our diagram.

-\begin{thm}\cite[Theorem~3.1]{reading_arcs} The map $\delta$ from the set of permutations in $A_n$ to the set of noncrossing green arc diagrams is a bijection. \end{thm}